 Designation (Greek morphé = shape, form) for the teaching of the forms.
-It forms a sub-area in many branches of science.
+It forms part of many branches of science.
 In biology, morphology is the study of the shape and structure of organisms (humans, animals, plants).
-It includes the classification of organisms based on their shape and the phenological Change in the course of growth cycle, Thus, she is the basis for the taxonomy and for evolution.
-The term morphology was first used in 1796 by Johann W. von Goethe (1749-1832) and, independently of this, coined in 1800 by the physiologist Karl Friedrich Burdach (1776-1847).
+It includes the classification of organisms based on their shape and the phenological Change in the course of growth cycle, On the other hand is the physiology (Greek phýsis = nature) the doctrine of life processes with the central process of the plant photosynthesis, The morphology is the basis for the taxonomy and the evolution theory.
+The term was first used in 1796 by Johann W. von Goethe (1749-1832) and independently of this, coined in 1800 by the physiologist Karl Friedrich Burdach (1776-1847).
 In comparative morphology, an attempt is made to recognize in the variety of forms of individuals certain characteristics of an organism and to derive a classification on the basis of characteristic features of the basic organs.
 The three basic organs of plants are sheet, Shoot axis (connects the other two parts) and root.

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)